 The Academic Season commitment is from Sept-mid June.
 New students may begin anytime as long as the Academy has new student openings.

 Siblings: Siblings are welcome to attend lessons and group classes if they can sit quietly without requiring continual parental attention.
 It is recommended that siblings be at least 4 years in age if they come to a lesson.
 When parents are having to attend continuously to a sibling, it is very likely that they will miss important information being taught in the lesson and/or be unable to take sufficient notes.
-This often leads to lack of progress.
-In order for students to be successful, they need parent’s undivided attention for the duration of the lesson.
+Students are often distracted by younger siblings and this can lead to lack of progress.
+In order for students to be successful, they need a parent’s undivided attention for the duration of the lesson.

 Private Lessons: Students will take a weekly private lesson throughout the semester.
-There will be a minimum of 30 lessons scheduled per 2017-2018 season.
+There will be a minimum of 30 lessons scheduled per the 2018-2019 season.

 Group Classes: (required) Group classes provide an enjoyable social outlet for musical learning and teach valuable ensemble skills that cannot be learned in private lessons alone.
 Group classes are a core component of the Suzuki approach and are required for all students age 5+.
 Please note: school band and orchestra does not exempt students from group classes.
 A minimum of 15 group classes will be taught per season.
 Classes are mixed with ages & levels for learning purposes.
 (Group class schedule TBA.)